 Since I was a child, I would be seen fiddling with electronic devices, pulling them apart and then putting them back together to see how they work.
-I have always been interested in the physics of things and this is what drew me to water treatment and pool maintenance too.
-So when my friend Glenn and I, began The Pool Cleaner Expert, a website for all pool treatment issues, the focus was not only on how to maintain your pool but also the science behind it.
+I have always been interested in the physics of things, and this is what drew me to water treatment and pool maintenance too.
+So when my friend Glenn and I began The Pool Cleaner Expert, a website for all pool treatment issues, the focus was not only on how to maintain your pool but also the science behind it.
 Hot tub ozonators are the perfect amalgamation of that science and practicality.
 This article is a quick guide to hot tub ozonators.

 What Are Hot Tub Ozonators?

 As you may have learned in high school chemistry, ozone is a natural sanitizer.
 It can kill the bacteria in your tub without needing to use any strong chemicals.
-The ozone released by the ozonator can work beautifully with some simple sanitizers like chlorine and bromine.
-In fact, it can enhance the effectiveness of the two chemicals.
+The ozone released by the Ozonator can work beautifully with some simple sanitizers like chlorine and bromine.
+It can enhance the effectiveness of the two chemicals.
 It manages to free up combined chlorine and bromine so that they can be reused.
 This way, you don’t have to keep adding more sanitizer – the same batch will last you for a longer time.
 It will also save you money by diminishing the need to buy stronger, more expensive sanitizer.

 Why Do You Need Them?

 Ozonators are useful for a variety of reasons.
 The following are only some of their advantages:

 - You can install an ozonator once and save money on buying expensive chemicals throughout the year.
 On the other hand, continuously buying chemicals could end up costing you more than installing and running an ozonator would.

 - If anyone who is using the hot tub is allergic to pool chemicals (a common allergy), an ozonator is the perfect way to ensure the water is clean without needing to use any substances that do not sit well with you or your loved ones.